 Sami Butler

 Sami Butler joined the Adelaide Symphony Orchestra in 2022 as Associate Principal Percussion/Timpani, having previously worked with them as a guest musician since 2015.
-Prior to his appointment at the ASO, he was the Percussion Fellow twice in the Sydney Symphony Orchestra in 2017 and 2018, and completed his Bachelor of Music with First Class Honours in 2015 at the University of Adelaide’s Elder Conservatorium of Music under the tutelage of Amanda Grigg.
-Sami has also worked with the Sydney and Tasmanian Symphony Orchestras, and has performed around the world including at the Sydney Opera House, het Concertgebouw and Beijing’s National Centre for the Performing Arts.
-2023 marks Sami’s concerto debut performing Jennifer Higdon’s Percussion Concerto with Bryan Griffiths and the Adelaide Wind Orchestra.
+Before this, he twice held the Percussion Fellowship with the Sydney Symphony Orchestra (2017 & 2018), and completed a Bachelor of Music with First Class Honours at the University of Adelaide’s Elder Conservatorium under Amanda Grigg.
+He has appeared with the Sydney and Tasmanian Symphony Orchestras, and at venues including the Sydney Opera House, Amsterdam’s Concertgebouw and Beijing’s National Centre for the Performing Arts.

 Sami is supported by Zildjian cymbals and Vic Firth sticks.